Plant Picks: Alphonse Karr Bamboo

-Spring is a great time of year to look out for wild flowers, which can grow almost anywhere.
+Here in Central Florida, spring seems to begin as early as January, and we get the chance to spot a variety of wildflowers almost all year round.
 A wide variety of native plants find themselves a home by our roadsides and on tiny patches of grass or wasteland.

-You might even spot some of these spring bloomers hiding in a forgotten corner of your own backyard!
+You might even spot some of these spring wildflower species hiding in a forgotten corner of your own backyard!

-As well as bringing a smile to your face, wildflowers are a great source of inspiration for landscaping.
+As well as bringing vibrant colors to scrubland and roadside verges, wildflowers are a great source of inspiration for landscaping.
 If a plant can grow through the sidewalk cracks outside your house, chances are it will thrive in your yard as well!

 Purple thistle, with its bold, recognizable, spiky flowerhead, is a native wildflower that grows and self-seeds all over Florida.
 Depending on the region, the beautiful bloom may be white, pink, purple or even yellow.